-Having a portable, wireless fish finder for your kayak will help increase the odds of you finding and catching fish.
-Using the best possible kayak fish finder will make you day on the water that much more enjoyable.
+Having the best kayak fish finder will help increase the odds of you finding and catching fish.
+Using a portable, wireless fish finder will make your day on the water that much more enjoyable.

 With so many fish finders on the market how do you know which one to buy?

 There are many models to choose from with various features.
 To make it easy for you we tested 9 of the top models on the market based on range, screen resolution, battery life and features.

 Quick Answer: The 5 Best Kayak Fish Finders For 2017

 - Deeper Fish Finder